 2. Attend a Volunteer Orientation

-Please be advised that Massachusetts schools are closed until May 4.
+Please be advised that Massachusetts schools are closed for the remainder of the school year.
 All in-person Volunteer Orientations are suspended until further notice.

 Volunteer Orientations are held monthly at 42 Prescott St. (Cummings Building), Somerville.
 There you will meet volunteers new to Somerville Public Schools, learn best practices for serving in a public school and hear about specific needs and opportunities to serve.
 To RSVP email firstname.lastname@example.org or call 617-629-5475.
 Individuals with disabilities or individuals who require auxiliary aides, services or interpretation for communication, please email email@example.com or call 617-629-5475 at least 48 hours prior to event.
 Every effort will be made to accommodate your needs.